 Disclaimer: Any views expressed by individuals and organisations are their own and do not in any way represent the views of The Heritage Portal.
 If you find any mistakes or historical inaccuracies, please contact the editor.

-In November 2025, King Charles III visited Fortnum & Mason in Piccadilly to officially open the store's most significant structural change in over twenty years: a bespoke double helix staircase.
-Designed by Ben Pentreath Studio, the structure is an elegant solution to a long-standing circulation issue, blending classical geometry with the precision of modern parametric modeling.
+In November 2025, King Charles III visited Fortnum & Mason in Piccadilly to officially open the landmark store's most significant structural change in a generation: a bespoke double helix staircase.
+Designed by Ben Pentreath Studio, the structure is an elegant intervention to improve movement between levels especially during peak times.

 The double helix staircase from above (The Heritage Portal)